uptane/uptane-standard/uptane-standard.md

 In order to be considered “Uptane-compliant,” an implementation MUST follow all of these rules as specified in the document.

-## Automotive Terminology
+## Terminology

 *Bundle*: A set of images released by the repository that is meant to be installed by one or more target ECUs on a vehicle at the same time.

 *Bus*: An internal communications network that interconnects components within a vehicle.
-A car can have a number of buses that will vary in terms of power, speed and resources.
+A vehicle can have a number of buses that will vary in terms of power, speed and resources.

 *Image*: File containing software for an ECU to install.
 May contain a binary image to flash, installation instructions, and other necessary information for the ECU to properly apply the update.
 Each ECU typically holds only one image, although this may vary in some cases.

-*Primary/Secondary ECUs*: Terms used to describe the control units within an automobile.
+*Primary/Secondary ECUs*: Terms used to describe the control units within a ground vehicle.
 A primary ECU downloads from a repository and verifies update images and metadata for itself and for secondary ECUs, and distributes images and metadata to secondaries.
 Thus, it requires extra storage space and a connection to the internet.
 Secondary ECUs receive their update images and metadata from the primary, and only need to verify and install their own metadata and images.

 *Repository*: A server containing metadata about images.
 May also contain the images themselves.